DevMo-13/full-stack-app-with-react-and-rest-api/README.md

 Key achievements:
 - Used JavaScript and JSX to build out the components for the application in a modular fashion
 - Used React Router to set up routes
-- Used Axios to fetch data from my REST API
+- Used the Fetch API to fetch data from my REST API
 - Utilized CORS to support cross-origin resource sharing between the REST API and the React app
 - Allowed users to sign up and use basic authentication to support users signing in
 - Programmed user-friendly messages to display when things go wrong